GRIBOCHEG/water_count/README.md

-# Realization of the test task.
+# Implementation of the test task.

 ------